Vxtzq/annot_data/README.md

 # Description
 Have you ever wanted to train your custom image detection model ?

-This repository will help annotate data easily for it.
+This repository will help annotate data easily for that.

 Use with this repo : https://github.com/AlexeyAB/darknet
 # different OS